EtomicCheese/Ultimate-Resourcepack-Docs/doc/Ultimate-Resourcepack-Tutorial.md

 ### Creating Resourcepack Folder

-A resourcepack can either be contained withing a .zip file or a standard folder.
+A resourcepack can either be contained within a .zip file or a standard folder.
 As a resourcepack is being created, it can simply be a folder in the `resourcepacks` folder under `.minecraft`.
 You can also have access this folder by simply pressing `Open Pack Folder` in minecraft from the resourcepack selection screen:

 ![alt text](content/images/13.png)